sjbylo/aba/README.md

 # Then, on the internal bastion run:
 cd
-tar xzvf aba.tgz            # Extract the tar file.
+tar xvf aba.tgz            # Extract the tar file.
 Ensure file timestamps are kept the same as on the external bastion. cd aba
 ```